darktetron/system-engineering_devops/0x00-shell_basics/README.md

-script to change working directory to home directory
+script to display contents of working directory in long format